zackforbing/ruby-submissions/1511/module_4_assignments/ideabox2.0/july_tran.md

 ### Were you able to complete the base functionality?
 * If not, list what functionality is missing.
 * No, still need edit, search, and changing quality.
-Started Tues night after NREL.
+Started project Tues night after NREL.

 ### Which extensions, if any, did you complete?